Use What You Know: Causal Foundation Models with Partial Graphs: Methodology

 \subsection{Architectures for Conditioning on Graphs in Causal Foundation Models}

-Now, we discuss architectural modifications for conditioning on graphical causal information in the form of partially known ancestral matrices, introduced in Section \ref{sec:partial_ancestral_information}.
+Now, we discuss architectural modifications for conditioning on graphical causal information in the form of partially known ancestral matrices, introduced in \cref{sec:partial_ancestral_information}.

-\paragraph{Graph-Conditioned Architecture} Following \citet{dhirestimating,robertson2025pfn}, we employ a transformer-based architecture \citep{vaswani2023attentionneed}.
+\paragraph{Graph-Conditioned Architecture} Following \citet{dhirestimating} and \citet{robertson2025pfn}, we employ a transformer-based architecture \citep{vaswani2023attentionneed}.
 We begin by embedding the input data such that the model (i) can capture intra-sample correlations, (ii) preserves the specific value of each variable, and (iii) can distinguish between different variable roles (e.g.\ feature vs.\ treatment) and data types (observational vs.\ interventional).
 The exact embedding procedure is detailed in \cref{app:architecturedetails}.
-We then apply multiple transformer blocks with a factorised attention mechanism that alternates between two operations at each layer: (i) \emph{sample-wise attention}, which exchanges information across different samples, and (ii) \emph{feature-wise attention}, which models relationships between variables within a sample.

-Our core contribution lies in the feature-wise stage, where we explicitly condition the model on the partial ancestral matrix $\tilde{T}$.
-We propose two complementary mechanisms for injecting this structural information: \emph{structural attention biasing} and \emph{structural feature modulation}.
-We empirically investigate the optimal configuration in \cref{ref:best_performing_method}.
+We then apply multiple transformer blocks with a factorised attention mechanism that alternates between two operations at each layer: (i) sample-wise attention, which exchanges information across different samples, and (ii) feature-wise attention, which models relationships between variables within a sample.
+In the feature-wise stage, we condition the model on the partial ancestral matrix $\tilde{\mathbf{T}}$, and propose two complementary mechanisms for injecting this structural information: \emph{structural attention biasing} and \emph{structural feature modulation}.

-\paragraph{Structural Attention Biasing} To guide the information flow between variables (nodes), we inject ancestry information directly into the feature-wise self-attention mechanism.
-Let $\mathbf{A}_{ij}$ denote the attention logit between feature $i$ (query) and feature $j$ (key).
-We define a bias matrix $\mathbf{B} \in \mathbb{R}^{K \times K}$ derived from $\tilde{T}$ to modulate attention scores between a query (effect) and a key (potential cause).
-We explore two variants:
+\paragraph{Structural Attention Biasing} The feature-wise attention blocks in our model compute attention scores between all $K$ variables (features) in a dataset, in order to exchange information about the representation of each feature.
+The attention scores can be summarised in a matrix $\mathbf{A} \in \mathbb{R}^{K \times K}$, where entry $A_{i,j}$ quantifies how much attention feature $i$ (query) pays to feature $j$ (key):

+where $\mathbf q_i$ denotes the query vector corresponding to feature $i$, $\mathbf k_j$ the key vector of feature $j$, and $d_k$ the dimensionality of the key vectors.

+To inject causal knowledge, we bias the attention scores in the direction of the ancestral causal relationships between the variables, exploring two variants:

 \textbf{1.)
 Soft Attention Bias:} We introduce learnable scalar biases that encourage attention towards known ancestors and discourage attention towards known non-ancestors.
-The attention logits are modified as $\mathbf{A}_{ij} + \mathbf{B}_{ij}$, where
+The attention logits are modified by adding $B_{ij}$ to $A_{ij}$ to obtain $\widetilde{A}_{i,j} \defeq A_{ij} + B_{ij}$, where